fgamess/simple-chat-api/README.md

 Exit from the bash

     exit

+###### Install the vendors

-Connect to the php container with the www-data user
+1. Connect to the php container with the www-data user.

     docker exec -itu www-data chat_api_php bash

-Then install the vendors with composer (already installed in the php container)
+2. Then install the vendors with composer (already installed in the php container)

     composer install

-5. Set up the database :
+###### Set up database

-Create the database and the schema
+1. Create the database (it should already exist but do it to be sure) :

     bin/console d:d:c

+2. Create the database schema

     bin/console d:s:c